Sextortion Ransomware: Protecting Your Privacy and Digital Well-Being

 • Cybercrime Units: Many law enforcement agencies have specialized units or divisions handling cases like sextortion ransomware.
 Provide them with all available information and evidence.

 • Online Reporting Portals: Some countries have online reporting portals for cybercrime.
-Check if your country has such a platform and use it to submit a report.
+Check if your country has such a platform and submit a report using it.

 Sharing Information with Cybersecurity Authorities